24 Jun 2025

 What Is Keyword Research?

-Developing a keyword strategy is the process of determining which keywords to target and prioritize in organic search.
+Developing an SEO keyword strategy is the process of determining which keywords to target and prioritise in organic search.
+There are numerous approaches, but they all boil down to identifying terms that:

 There are numerous approaches, but they all boil down to identifying terms that: